mxochicale/hai2017/reviewing/1035/REVIEW.md

 # Third Round and Submission of Reviews on XX August 2017

-The authors conducted an experiment of a minimal modal interaction with a 1-DOF stick to assess behaviors that can be attributed either to malice or to benevolence.
+The authors conducted an experiment of a minimal modal interaction with a 1-DOF stick to assess behaviours that can be attributed either to malice or to benevolence.
-With this in mind, twenty-five participanmts were asked to pulling or spitting out sticks of a hole in two phases:
+With this in mind, twenty-five participants were asked to pulling or spitting out sticks of a hole in two phases:
 (i) where pulling in means cooperative and spitting out means obstructive, and;
-(ii) where pulling means obstructive and sippoint out means cooperative.
+(ii) where pulling means obstructive and spitting out means cooperative.
-Authors used a 7-point Likert scale questions with one-way ANOVA to test the prediction of behaviors.
+Authors used a 7-point Likert scale questions with one-way ANOVA to test the prediction of behaviours.
-These are some comments that authors can take into considerating to make a stronger paper.
+These are some comments that authors can take into consideration to make a stronger paper.